model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

   generate the check harness automatically, but this is difficult both because heap datastructures are potentially infinite, and also because it must observe user-level invariants.

+  A complete solution for this is not known to us but there are ongoing investigations into harness generation mechanisms in CBMC.

+  One mechanism that is known to us already and potentially applicable to Kani is using *memory predicates* to declaratively describe the state of the heap both before and after the function call.

+  In CBMC's implementation heap predicates are simply part of the pre/postconditions.
+This does not easily translate to Kani, since we handle pre/postconditions manually and mainly in proc-macros.
+There are multiple ways to bridge this gap, perhaps the easiest being to add memory predicates *separately* to Kani instead of as part of pre/postcondtions, so they can be handled separately.
 - What about mutable trait inputs (wrt memory access patters), e.g. a `mut impl AccessMe`
 - **Trait contracts:** Ous proposal could be extended easily to handle simple trait contracts.
 The macros would generate new trait methods with default